finos/symphony-bdk-python/README.md

 ## Configuration
 There are two methods of authentication.
 You can either authenticate your bot using certificates or using RSA.
-If you are going to authenticate using certificates, make sure you have a config.json file in your project which includes the following properties:
+If you are going to authenticate using certificates, make sure you have a config.json file in your project which includes the following properties (make sure that your "botCertPath" or "botRSAPath" include a trailing "/"):

         {
           "sessionAuthHost": "COMPANYNAME-api.symphony.com",